 He successfully represented our client in two license disputes that resulted in arbitration awards to our client of $164 million and $150 million, respectively.

-Mr. Gelernter successfully represented a well-known entertainer in a series of lawsuits, including a suit against his agent for appropriation of the client’s funds.
+Mr. Gelernter successfully represented a well-known entertainer in a series of lawsuits, including a suit against his agent for misappropriation of the client’s funds.

 He also advises lawyers and law firms on issues of professional ethics, and represents attorneys and law firms in disciplinary proceedings and legal malpractice actions.

-Mr. Gelernter recently represented the plaintiff in a suit brought by the family of a 53-year inmate who died in a New York State prison, alleging that the inmate was choked to death by prison guards in retaliation for having struck a corrections officer.
-After two weeks of trial, the case settled with the State agreeing to install cameras in the prison and pay the victim’s family more than three times more than the State had paid in any similar case.
+Mr. Gelernter prosecuted a civil suit alleging that a 53-year, schizophrenic inmate who died in a New York State prison was choked to death by prison guards in retaliation for having struck a corrections officer.
+The case recently settled after two weeks of trial, with the State agreeing to install cameras in the prison and to pay the victim’s family more than three times more than the State had paid in any similar case.

-He has represented clients in federal courts in immigration matters, including petitions challenging orders of removal and habeas corpus proceedings for clients who were detained without constitutionally-mandated hearings.
+In conjunction with the Legal Aid Society of the City of New York, he has represented clients in federal courts in immigration matters, including petitions challenging orders of removal and habeas corpus proceedings for detained immigrants who were not accorded constitutionally-mandated hearings.

 He has filed numerous amicus briefs in the Supreme Court and federal appellate courts in cases involving reproductive rights, the rights of persons seeking asylum, criminal procedure, the use of DNA evidence and hearings for detainees at Guantanamo.